 \subsection{Actionable environment augmentation}

 In multi-turn tool-use tasks, an agent often needs to execute complex chains of function calls where the output of one tool becomes the input to another.
 However, standard training environments typically return cryptic or overly generic error messages (like simple error codes or “not found” responses) that neither identify the root cause of failure nor indicate a viable next action.
-This lack of actionable guidance severely limits the agent's ability to discover dependencies between tools and to understand each tool's usage constraints, forcing it to rely on inefficient trial-and-error exploration, which leads to poor performance (as validated by the ablation in~\Cref{par:env_aug_effect} that isolates the effect of environment augmentation).
-To address these issues, we design Actionable Environment Augmentation, which modifies the environment's feedback to provide pedagogical hints that directly inform the agent about dependency relationships and operational rules, turning failed trajectories into constructive learning opportunities.
+This lack of actionable guidance severely limits the agent’s ability to discover dependencies between tools and to understand each tool’s usage constraints, forcing it to rely on inefficient trial-and-error exploration, which leads to poor performance (as validated by the ablation in~\Cref{par:env_aug_effect} that isolates the effect of environment augmentation).
+To address these issues, we design Actionable Environment Augmentation, which modifies the environment’s feedback to provide pedagogical hints that directly inform the agent about dependency relationships and operational rules, turning failed trajectories into constructive learning opportunities.

-\paragraph{Discovering inter-tool dependencies via exploration.} Our first goal is to empower the agent to discover and resolve inter-tool dependencies on its own.
+\paragraph{Discovering inter-tool dependencies via guided discovery.} Our first goal is to empower the agent to discover and resolve inter-tool dependencies on its own.
 While prior work often relies on pre-constructed dependency graphs to explicitly teach agents sequential tool-call patterns~\citep{prabhakar2025apigen,liu2024toolace}, our method embeds these dependencies within the environment's feedback.
-This encourages the agent to learn the underlying logic through exploration rather than memorization, leading to better generalization in unseen scenarios. \looseness=-1
+This encourages the agent to learn the underlying logic through interaction and inference rather than memorization, leading to better generalization in unseen scenarios.

 For example, in the BFCL Travel API task, an agent might incorrectly try to book a flight without first finding the correct airport code. \begin{itemize}[nosep, leftmargin=12pt] \item \textbf{\emph{Standard feedback}}: A vague message like ``\texttt{No available route}'' gives the agent no clue about the root cause of the failure. \item \textbf{\emph{Augmented feedback}}: Our environment provides a precise hint: ``\texttt{Invalid airport code[s]:...}''.
-This actionable message implicitly suggests that another tool is needed to find the correct airport code first, effectively teaching the dependency through interaction. \end{itemize}
+This message suggests that another tool is needed to find the correct airport code first, effectively prompting the agent to discover the dependency through interaction. \end{itemize}